image of the earth

 Figure 3: Battery protection buffers control the usable state of charge window for an EV.

-Removing the extremes is not only done for battery health but also for safe vehicle operation.
-At the extreme ends the battery wouldn’t be able to accept or deliver full power and the driving experience would be impacted.
-In essence, a battery at 100% isn’t completely charged from a pure battery chemistry standpoint.
+Limiting extreme low or high charging is not only done for battery health but also for safe vehicle operation.
+At the extreme ends, the battery wouldn’t be able to accept or deliver full power and the driving experience would be impacted.

-In addition, some automakers have adjustable charge ceilings, where the user can pre-set at what point the battery stops charging (e.g., they can tell the vehicle to stop charging at 75% instead of 100%).
+In addition, some automakers have adjustable charge ceilings, so the user can set their own maximum charge (e.g., they can tell the vehicle to stop charging at 75% instead of 100%).
 This owner-discretionary region (B in the graphic above) works in combination with the non-discretionary buffer (A) to limit battery operation in areas of higher degradation.

-The Chevrolet Volt, especially the early model years, has comparatively large top and bottom protection buffers (regions A and D) that dynamically change as the battery ages.
-While the larger buffers mean less energy for driving, it should result in a longer lasting battery pack.
-Given the larger SOC buffers, liquid thermal management, and dynamic (decreasing) buffer size, slower than average degradation rates should be expected on the Volt.
+The Chevrolet Volt, especially in the early model years, has comparatively large top and bottom protection buffers (regions A and D) that dynamically change as the battery ages.
+While the larger buffers mean less energy for driving, it should result in a longer-lasting battery pack.
+Given the larger SOC buffers, liquid thermal management, and dynamic (decreasing) buffer size, slower-than-average degradation rates should be expected on the Volt.

 Figure 4: Battery degradation over time for a Chevrolet Volt vs. all vehicles.